-I. INSTITUTIONAL CAPACITY

-- CMT has a well-defined strategic plan. - This strategic plan is well connected with the main strategic plan of the Arab Academy for Science, technology and Maritime Transport. - This plan includes CMT vision, mission, SWOT analysis, the strategic objectives and the implementation process. - Compared to other private competitors, CMT has been established in 1991 and it is the first established private college in Alexandria. - CMT has a propagated graduation rate
+I. INST TITUTIONAL CAPACITY ➢ Strength • CMT has a well-defined strategic plan. • This strategic plan is well connected with the main strategic plan of the Arab Academy for Science, technology and Maritime Transport. • This plan includes CMT vision, mission, SWOT analysis, the strategic objectives and the implementation process. • Compared to other private competitors, CMT has been established in 1991 and it is the first 1- Strategic established private college in Alexandria.
+Planning • CMT has a propagated graduation rate 8 Weakness • Insufficient marketing and publicity of our • Insufficient marketing and publicity of our achievements. achievements. achievements.
+Insufficient presence in press/media, event organization. achievements.Insufficient presence in press/media, event achievements.
+Insufficient presence in press/media, event organization. achievements.
+Insufficient presence in press/media, event organization. > Opportunities achievements.
+Insufficient presence in press/media, event organization. > Opportunities CMT as an affiliate to the Arab academy achievements.
+Insufficient presence in press/media, event organization. > Opportunities CMT as an affiliate to the Arab academy sustains its positive reputable image. achievements.
+Insufficient presence in press/media, event organization. > Opportunities CMT as an affiliate to the Arab academy sustains its positive reputable image.
+CMT programs provides an opportunity to developing new programs and new modes of delivery.
+Excellent competitive status.
+Threats CMT is facing competition from Alexandria University (public university).
+CMT is facing competition from some other private colleges and institutes.
+2-Organizational Structure Strength CMT has a strong organizational structure.
+This structure clearly identifies all positions and hierarchy.
+This structure clearly identifies all requirements, roles and responsibilities.
+The existence of Quality Assurance Unit (QAU).
+Quality Assurance Unit is concerned with evaluation of the performance of all units in the college and the college as a whole.
+Weakness insufficient plan for the QAU.
+Unclear identification of the objectives of the QAU.
+Non availability of an evaluation process for the QAU to use.
+Insufficient budget for the QAU to perform its functions.
+Opportunities Large budget of the CMT.
+Support of the deanery of the CMT for the QAU.
+Faculty enthusiasm to support the QAU in its functions Awareness of all academic and administrative staff of the significance of the QAU. > Threats Numerous units that subtract a part of the CMT budget.
+Societal unawareness of the quality assurance significance.

-1- Strategic Planning

-- Insufficient marketing and publicity of our achievements. - Insufficient presence in press/media, event organization.

-- CMT as an affiliate to the Arab academy sustains its positive reputable image. - CMT programs provides an opportunity to translate high students' demand into more selective admission. - CMT reputation for quality education and

-developing new programs and new modes of

-delivery.

-• Excellent competitive status.

-Threats
+➢ Strength

-• CMT is facing competition from Alexandria
+• CMT is enriched with highly qualified and

-University (public university).
+3- Commanding competent leaderships on the academic and

+and administrative levels.

+Leadership • These leaderships are thoroughly selected on

+the basis of recognized and accredited local and

+international criteria.

+• These leaderships are highly enriched with

+academic and administrative skills.

+• These leaderships are highly enriched with

+professional skills.

+• There is a trustful, friendly and transparent atmosphere.

+➢ Weakness

+• No clear communication between all levels of

+management.

+Lack of planning.

+Opportunities

-• CMT is facing competition from some other
+• CMT is an institution which supports the

-private colleges and institutes.

-Strength

-CMT has a strong organizational structure.

-This structure clearly identifies all positions

-and hierarchy.

-This structure clearly identifies all

-requirements, roles and responsibilities.

-The existence of Quality Assurance Unit

-2-Organizational (QAU).

-Quality Assurance Unit is concerned with
+teamwork spirit.

+• Leaders and responsible individuals are highly

-Structure evaluation of the performance of all units in the
+acquainted with the fruits of cooperation for the

-college and the college as a whole.

-conege and the conege as a whole.
+achievements of the CMT objectives.

+• CMT supports the culture cohesion and

+collaboration.

+• CMT supports devotion and dedication.

+➤ Threats

+• Low morale

+• Insufficiency of procedures

+• Bureaucracy

+Ineffective communication

+➢ Strength

+4- Credibility & Ethics CMT adopts various locally and internationally recognized and accredited criteria for protecting intellectual property rights.
+CMT adopts criteria and principles of non-discrimination among students and secures their application.
+CMT has a clear code of ethics.
+CMT clarifies the required procedures for the protection of the intellectual property rights for the faculty.
+CMT clarifies the required procedures for the protection of the intellectual property rights for the students.

 Weakness

-• insufficient plan for the QAU.
+• Unenforced procedures for the intellectual

-Unclear identification of the objectives

-of the QAU.

-- Non availability of an evaluation process for the QAU to use. - Insufficient budget for the QAU to perform its functions.

-- Large budget of the CMT. - Support of the deanery of the CMT for the QAU. - Faculty enthusiasm to support the QAU in its functions - Awareness of all academic and administrative staff of the significance of the QAU.

-- Numerous units that subtract a part of the CMT budget. - Societal unawareness of the quality assurance significance.

-3- Commanding and Leadership

-- CMT is enriched with highly qualified and competent leaderships on the academic and administrative levels. - These leaderships are thoroughly selected on the basis of recognized and accredited local and international criteria. - These leaderships are highly enriched with academic and administrative skills. - These leaderships are highly enriched with professional skills. - There is a trustful, friendly and transparent atmosphere.

-- No clear communication between all levels of management. - Lack of planning.

-- CMT is an institution which supports the teamwork spirit. - Leaders and responsible individuals are highly acquainted with the fruits of cooperation for the achievements of the CMT objectives. - CMT supports the culture cohesion and collaboration. - CMT supports devotion and dedication.

-- Low morale

-- Insufficiency of procedures

-- Bureaucracy

-- Ineffective communication

-- CMT adopts various locally and internationally recognized and accredited criteria for protecting intellectual property rights. - CMT adopts criteria and principles of nondiscrimination among students and secures their application. - CMT has a clear code of ethics. - CMT clarifies the required procedures for the protection of the intellectual property rights for the faculty. - CMT clarifies the required procedures for the protection of the intellectual property rights for the students.

-- Unenforced procedures for the intellectual property rights and non-discrimination. - Unimplemented penalties for violators for the intellectual property rights and discrimination.
+property rights and non-discrimination.

+• Unimplemented penalties for violators for the

+intellectual property rights and discrimination.